ueberauth/ueberauth/README.md

 Strategies are plugs that decorate or intercept requests (or both).
 Strategies implement the two phases and then may allow the request to flow through to your downstream plugs.
-Implementing the request and callback phases is optional, and if not implemented the request will be decorated Ueberauth information and allowed to carry on through the pipeline.
+Implementing the request and callback phases is optional, and if not implemented the request will be decorated with Ueberauth information and allowed to carry on through the pipeline.

 ### Request Phase